 Posted by Charlotte · November 12th 2021

-Energy efficiency in the UK’s replacement window and door market.
+Energy efficiency in the UK’s replacement window and door market

-However, the recent climate conference COP26 held in Glasgow, has led to many manufacturers to review their operations and double down in their efforts to improve the thermal performance of their products and play a part in the wider energy crisis.
+However, the recent climate conference COP26 held in Glasgow has led to many manufacturers to review their operations and double down in their efforts to improve the thermal performance of their products and play a part in the wider energy crisis.

-In September 2011 exterior entrance doors were given their own energy category called ‘Door Set Energy Ratings’ (DSER’s).
+In September 2011 exterior entrance doors were given their own energy category called ‘Door Set Energy Ratings’ (DSERs).
 This opened up vast opportunities for door manufacturers such as Rockdoor to prove how thermally efficient their front doors, back doors and stable doors were over the competition.

-Whilst a Rockdoor is renowned for making the most secure and stylish composite doors on the market, it has also carved an enviable reputation for making the most thermally efficient composite door in its class.
+Whilst Rockdoor is renowned for making the most secure and stylish composite doors on the market, it has also carved an enviable reputation for making the most thermally efficient composite door in its class.

 How can the company produce such a thermally efficient door?
-The answer to this lies in the design and construction of the door and materials used.
+The answer to this lies in the design and construction of the door and the materials used.

 Two 3mm thick thermally efficient skins, a thermally efficient polyurethane core and S-Glaze technology combined to produce great energy ratings.
-In addition, when you choose a Rockdoor with a glazing aperture we use warmedge spacer bar technology and argon gas to create thermally efficient glass unit.
+In addition, when you choose a Rockdoor with a glazing aperture we use warmedge spacer bar technology and argon gas to create a thermally efficient glass unit.

-So, with COP26 drawing to a close, Rockdoor is proud to say it is doing its part by ensuring its doors are the most energy efficient on the market, and in turn helping combat climate change one step at a time.
+So, with COP26 drawing to a close, Rockdoor is proud to say it is doing its part by ensuring its doors are the most energy-efficient on the market, and in turn, helping combat climate change one step at a time.